Ancestor Search ...Find your Ancestors

 There are a couple basic ways to lay out a web site.
 Most web sites are a combination of the following:

-• Sequential organization.
-One page leads to another like turning pages in a book.
+• Sequential - One page leads to another like turning pages in a book.

-• Hierarchical organization.
-It begins with the index page, which links to other pages.
-Pages are nested by category.
+• Hierarchical - begins with the index page and has pages nested by category.
 This allows you to choose a topic and follow it to a sub-topic.

 If you are still not sure how you want to organize your web site, take some time to visit other genealogy pages for ideas.